-A term concentrated bag has been added to the EOE standard range to accommodate the requirements of cooled and post-surgical term infants who may require reduced volume or longer term PN.
+A term concentrated bag has been added to the EOE standard range to accommodate the requirements of post-surgical term infants requiring longer term PN.
 At present this formulation is not available off the EOE Tender Framework, however work is ongoing to secure stability data for direct off contract ordering from suppliers.
 Please contact author for further information if you wish to use this formulation.